emazv72/MigraDoc/README.md

+This is ( almost ) the master branch with a couple features.

-# XML based alternative serialization support
+# XML based alternative serialization and deserialization support

 This version add support to an alternative format for serialization based on XML.
+A sample MigraDoc/XML file can be found [here](https://raw.githubusercontent.com/emazv72/MigraDoc-samples/master/samples/xml/MigraDoc.xml)

 It can be used like this: